Published on October 5, 2024

 Whistleblowing involves an individual (typically an employee) disclosing information about activities that are unethical, immoral, or illegal.
 This practice is especially crucial in the medical field as it helps identify and address potential issues before further harm can occur.
 By raising concerns, whistleblowers can protect patients, catch problems early to prevent escalation, promote accountability, and build trust through transparency.

-In the Lucy Letby case, if Dr. Breary and his colleagues had not repeatedly raised their concerns with the medical director, the investigation and subsequent actions would not have commenced as early as they did.
-Which could have had even more profound effects.
+In the Lucy Letby case, if Dr Breary and his colleagues had not repeatedly raised their concerns with the medical director, the investigation and subsequent actions would not have commenced as early as they did, which could have had even more profound effects.

 There is often a stigma and worry around whistleblowing as sometimes the whistleblower is then isolated and put at professional risk.
-This is why it is important to protect whistleblowers to encourage individuals to speak out if they witness unethical events.
+This is why it is important to protect whistleblowers and encourage individuals to speak out if they witness unethical events.

 Lucy Letby case medical school interview questions